S-Stanley/carbonFood/README.md

 # CarbonFood

-CarbonFood is a web application that allows restaurants to analyze the carbon footprint of the dishes on their menu.
+CarbonFood is a web application that allows food brand to analyze the [impact score](http://impactntechscore.impactscore.fr/) of their products.

 ### Contexte